BiggestLittleFC/biggestlittlefc.github.io/theme/story-friday.md

 <p>Drink some water before you leave.
 It is important to keep hydrated.</p>
 </div>

 <p>Sahny turns to meet a polar bear who is already holding a full glass of water to offer them, with slight hesitation they accept the offering.
 After nearly drowning themselves the hyena manages to set the glass down, thanks the bear and slips out of the room all in one motion.
-Shutting the door and noting “512” as the room number.
+Shutting the door and noting "512" as the room number.
 The thought crosses over them of returning as a backup in the event that other parties fall through.</p>

 <p>While making their way through the hallways and down to the con space Sahny checks for new messages in the main group chat.</p>

 <div class="dialogue">
 <h4>BAZ (TEXT)</h4>
 <p>@XxSAHNYNo1xX where'd you go?
-Everyone’s in for the night and I snagged a key for you.</p>
+Everyone's in for the night and I snagged a key for you.</p>
 </div>

 <div class="dialogue">